Quotations | Newspaper Articles | Special Features | Links | Search

 April 19, 1908 - AUTOBIOGRAPHY did not appear this week

 p.
 5 - Photo of Twain in car titled "In 1906."
-Looks like it is from the same photo session as the Oldsmobile postcard
+May be from the same photo session as the Oldsmobile postcard

 Illustration by Emlen McConnell titled "Papa Blew His Soap Bubbles and Filled Them with Tobacco Smoke."
 Features Susy, Clara, and Sam blowing bubbles.
 Online at: